FSV Bayreuth: VfB Bayreuth

 Formed as FC St. Georgen in 1913, the club took up football just before the start of World War I and after the war, it changed its name to VfB Bayreuth.
-They made the disastrous decision to purchase their own football field and the associated costs forced the VfB into liquidation in 1930.
+They made the disastrous decision to purchase their football field and the associated costs forced the VfB into liquidation in 1930.

-A number of old members formed a new VfB Bayreuth almost immediately and the new club soon became a force in regional football.
+Several old members formed a new VfB Bayreuth almost immediately and the new club soon became a force in regional football.
 It soon advanced to the tier-two Bezirksliga, where it met strong northern Bavarian clubs like FC Bayern Hof.
-With the events of the Second World War, it became harder for the VfB to field a team and local war unions with other clubs had to be formed, so called Kriegssportgemeinschaften.
+With the events of the Second World War, it became harder for the VfB to field a team, and local war unions with other clubs had to be formed, so-called Kriegssportgemeinschaften.

 The post-war area brought the greatest success to the club to date.
 It won the Kreisliga Oberfranken-Ost in 1952 and then, in the promotion round, finished second behind VfB Coburg, earning promotion to the tier-three Amateurliga Bayern.
 The league split into a northern and a southern division in 1953 and VfB became part of the Amateurliga Nordbayern.
 In this league, in 1953–54, it finished third, behind VfL Neustadt and 1.
 FC Lichtenfels.
 From 1954 onwards, three clubs from Bayreuth played in the league, VfB, 1.
 FC and a newcomer, SpVgg Bayreuth.

-The club's greatest moment came in 1956, when it won its division, the year 1.
+The club's greatest moment came in 1956 when it won its division, the year 1.
 FCB suffered relegation.
 It then went on to beat ESV Ingolstadt in three games and was crowned Bavarian champions.
 In the following promotion round to the tier-two 2.
-Oberliga Süd, the team could only win one of its four games and SpVgg Neu-Isenburg and VfR Heilbronn were promoted instead.
+Oberliga Süd, the team could only win one of its four games, and SpVgg Neu-Isenburg and VfR Heilbronn were promoted instead.
 VfB's performances from then on fell off, finishing fourth and ninth the following years.

 The 1958–59 season became something special for football in Bayreuth.
 SpVgg, 1.
 FC and VfB finished first second and third in the league.
 While SpVgg earned promotion, the other two clubs declined and were both relegated from the league in 1961.
 For VfB, it was its last visit to this level.

 VfB became a member of the tier-four 2.
 Amateurliga Oberfranken, where it performed well enough to qualify for the new Landesliga Bayern-Nord in 1963.
-It played in the Landesliga until 1966, when it was relegated to the tier-five Bezirksliga Oberfranken-Ost, a league it played in as an upper-table side until 1966, when another relegation took it down to the Bezirksliga.
+It played in the Landesliga until 1966 when it was relegated to the tier-five Bezirksliga Oberfranken-Ost, a league it played in as an upper-table side until 1966 when another relegation took it down to the Bezirksliga.

 On 19 December 1968, the members of VfB voted in favor of the merger and the club ceased to exist shortly after, becoming part of BSV 98.